The Handmaid's Tale: Moira

 Moira has been a close friend of Offred's since college.
 In the novel, their relationship represents a female friendship that the Republic of Gilead tries to block.
 A lesbian, she has resisted the homophobia of Gileadean society.
 Moira is taken to be a Handmaid soon after Offred.
-She finds the life of a handmaid unbearably oppressive and risks engaging with the guards just to defy the system.
-She escapes by stealing an Aunt's pass and clothes, but Offred later finds her working as a prostitute in a party-run brothel.
+She finds the life of a Handmaid unbearably oppressive and risks engaging with the guards just to defy the system.
+She escapes by stealing an Aunt's pass and clothes, but Offred later finds her working as a sex slave in a party-run brothel.
 She was caught and chose the brothel rather than to be sent to the Colonies.
 Moira exemplifies defiance against Gilead by rejecting every value that is forced onto the citizens.

 Luke

 Luke was Offred's husband before the formation of Gilead.
-He was married when he first started a relationship with Offred and had divorced his first wife to marry her.
+He was married when he first started a relationship with Offred and divorced his first wife to marry her.
 Under Gilead, all divorces were retroactively nullified, resulting in Offred being considered an adulteress and their daughter illegitimate.
 Offred was forced to become a Handmaid and her daughter was given to a loyalist family.
 Since their attempt to escape to Canada, Offred has heard nothing of Luke.
 She wavers between believing him dead or imprisoned.